|

 Everything was supposed to be new and exciting; I was not supposed

-to want to be back home curled up with my dog and watching Sex and the City
+to want to be back home in Navoyka, curled up with my dog and watching Sex and the City

 reruns.
 This was NOT what an independent, driven woman was supposed